 NHS Digital (now part of NHS England) was led by CEOs whose backgrounds included senior consulting roles at Deloitte and a CIO position at Jaguar Land Rover.
 These are individuals with documented track records of delivering large-scale technology programmes in complex organisations.

 DHCW's entire C-suite is drawn from NHS administration, health policy, and charity governance.
 There is nothing inherently wrong with any of these backgrounds.
-But a digital health delivery organisation led entirely by people without digital delivery credentials is an organisation that has prioritised continuity and institutional familiarity over the technical capability its mission demands.
+But a digital health delivery organisation led entirely by people without documented digital delivery credentials is an organisation that has prioritised continuity and institutional familiarity over the technical capability its mission demands.

 What This Means